 (g) The parties are independent contractors.
 This Agreement is not intended and will not be taken to constitute any partnership, agency, trust or joint venture relationship between the parties.

 (h) If any provision of this Agreement is void or otherwise unenforceable for any reason, that provision will be severed and the remainder will be read and construed as if the severed provision had not been included.

-(i) Any notice or approval required or contemplated by this Agreement must be in writing and delivered, posted or e-mailed to the other party at the address provided for them in the Service Order Form, which address may be updated from time to time by written notice to the other party.
+(i) Any notice or approval required or contemplated by this Agreement must be in writing and delivered, posted or e-mailed to the other party at the address provided for them in the Service Agreement, which address may be updated from time to time by written notice to the other party.